-10 PUPILLARY EXAMINATION
+PUPILLARY EXAMINATION

-11 Pupils should be assessed for size, shape, symmetry, and response to light.
-To assess for a difference 12 in pupil size, pupils should be observed in dim light.
-A difference of more than 1 millimeter may be 13 clinically significant.
+Pupils should be assessed for size, shape, symmetry, and response to light.
+To assess for a difference in pupil size, pupils should be observed in dim light.
+A difference of more than 1 millimeter may be clinically significant.
 Pupillary reactivity is observed by shining the light directly into each eye.
-The 14 swinging-light test is used to assess for the presence of an afferent pupillary defect.
-In a darkened 15 room, a penlight is shined in the right eye for less than 5 seconds, with the child fixing on a distant 16 target.
+The swinging-light test is used to assess for the presence of a relative afferent pupillary defect.
+In a darkened room, a penlight is shined in the right eye for less than 5 seconds, with the child fixing on a distant target.
 The pupil should constrict.
-Next, the light is brought quickly over the bridge of the nose to the 17 left eye and the pupillary response is observed as for the right eye.
-The penlight is swung back and 18 forth several times.
+Next, the light is brought quickly over the bridge of the nose to the left eye and the pupillary response is observed as for the right eye.
+The penlight is swung back and forth several times.
 A normal response is pupillary constriction or no change in pupil size.
-An 19 abnormal response is pupillary dilation when the light is shined on the eye; that eye has an afferent 20 pupil defect.
-An afferent pupil defect is usually a sign of a unilateral problem with the optic nerve or 21 other areas in the anterior visual pathway.
+An abnormal response is pupillary dilation when the light is shined on the eye; that eye has an afferent pupil defect.
+In a unilateral problem with the optic nerve or other areas in the anterior visual pathway.